facebookresearch/hydra/website/docs/configure_hydra/Intro.md

 Fields under **hydra.runtime** are populated automatically and should not be overridden.
 - **version**: Hydra's version
 - **cwd**: Original working directory the app was executed from
+- **output_dir**: This is the directory created by Hydra for saving logs and yaml config files, as configured by [customizing the working directory pattern](workdir.md).
 - **choices**: A dictionary containing the final config group choices.
 - **config_sources**: The final list of config sources used to compose the config.